 What is Pool Alkalinity?

-Pool alkalinity is the ability of water to resist acidification.
-Said another way, it denotes how cushioned the water is against sudden pH changes.
+Pool alkalinity describes water’s ability to neutralize acids and bases.
+Said another way, it denotes how water can hold up against sudden pH changes.
 Maintaining total alkalinity and pH is crucial for keeping your pool safe for swimmers.

 The pH scale ranges from zero to 14, where seven is neutral.
-As most pool owners know, maintaining a neutral pH level is a tricky balancing act.
-If your pool water rates less than seven, it’s too acidic, and a pH of more than seven indicates a base, meaning that it’s too alkaline.
+As most pool owners know, maintaining a neutral pH level is a balancing act.
+If your pool’s pH level is less than seven, it’s too acidic, and a pH of more than seven is too alkaline.